Meeting and Workshop Endorsement Guidelines

 Expression of Interest

-Organizations interested in hosting a WSRM Congress should send a formal Expression of Interest letter to:
+Ideal prospective Hosts for WSRM Congresses shall meet all of the following criteria: Organizations interested in hosting a WSRM Congress should send a formal Expression of Interest letter to:

 WSRM Central Office

-Aurelie M. Alger, JD, Executive Director
+Aurelie M. Alger, JD, Supervising Director

 500 Cummings Center